 - have extra- and intra-luminal components: 33%

-Metastases to liver and lung are common when the tumour is intravascular.
+Metastases to liver and lung are common when the tumor is intravascular.

 Like other sarcomas, imaging findings are non-specific.
 Retroperitoneal leiomyosarcomas tend to develop massive cystic components which undergo degeneration.
 Unlike other sarcomas, fat and calcification are not typically present.